 - a.
 Patient population, including the case and control groups (if applicable).
-The applicant should document the inclusion and exclusion criteria for the trial, explain the appropriateness of patient populations from a safety perspective, and justify the generalizability of results to TPP patient population. - b.
+The applicant should document the inclusion and exclusion criteria for the trial, explain the appropriateness of patient populations from a safety perspective, and justify the generalizability of results to target product profile patient population. - b.
 Randomization scheme and/or comparator/control arm.
 In the case of controls, justify the choice of control. - c.
 Justification for clinical trial sample size including statistical considerations. - d.
 Justification of target efficacy effect size if applicable, eg, if the company intends the study to support accelerated approval, general approval, or inform go/no-go decisionmaking. - e.
 Discuss clinical relevance of target effect size. - f.
 Adaptive study designs (Bayesian or frequentist) should be clear on design criteria and clinical rationale.
 For sequential designs with interim analyses, define the impact on design criteria and power.
-Also define relevant stopping rules and related justification of expected clinical performance criteria. - g.
+Also define relevant stopping rules and related justification of expected clinical performance criteria.

+- g.
+Drug administration information that details the route, frequency, and duration of treatment, and whether the agent will be given as a monotherapy or combination.
+If combination, discuss acquisition costs/access to combination agent. - h.
 Study implementation information describing the number of investigational sites and the estimated patients enrolled per site.
 Explain whether the site has competing study protocols and how this will impact accrual.
 Describe the incidence/numbers of patients meeting patient population description per site.
 Discuss initiatives the company plans to address recruitment challenges.
-Detail the study activities that the company will contract out versus activities it will manage internally.
-Demonstrate that relevant clinical operations experience is present within the study team.

-- h.
-Study timeline, including key startup activities (see below). - i.
-Study budget broken down by major cost/driver areas and a fully inclusive figure representing the total study budget. - j.
+Detail the study activities that the company will contract out vs activities it will manage internally.
+Demonstrate that relevant clinical operations experience is present within the study team. - i.
+Study timeline, including key startup activities (see below). - j.
+Study budget broken down by major cost/driver areas and a fully inclusive figure representing the total study budget. - k.
 Describe the extent of contract research organization (CRO) input into budget preparation and include any quotations/estimates from any CROs or other third parties providing clinical trial services in the Budget Justification (see section 8.12).